bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 {layout="Investigate"}
 # From Circles of Evaluation to Code

-Arithmetic expressions involving more than one operation, will end up with more than one circle,
-@ifproglang{wescheme}{and more than one pair of parentheses.}
-@ifproglang{pyret}{and, whether or not there are parentheses in the original expression, the code requires parentheses to clarify the order in which the operations should be completed.}
+Arithmetic expressions involving more than one operation will end up with more than one circle,  @ifproglang{wescheme}{and more than one pair of parentheses.}@ifproglang{pyret}{and the code requires parentheses to clarify the order in which the operations should be completed - whether or not there are parentheses in the original expression.}

 ---
 {layout="Investigate"}